cedadev/ceda-sat-finder/satellite-search-ui/docs/user/docs/refine.md

 * Postcodes (e.g. "90210" or "OX11 0QN")
 * Coordinates (e.g. "51.2W, 31.0N" or "51.7595, -1.2325")

-### Rectangle Search Tool
+### Rectangle Search

 Found in the top right corner of the map.
 Toggle **On** by clicking the button.
 When turned on, draw on the map using the cursor.
 Once your drawing is complete, the map will search for results which intersect the box drawn.

-Only 100 are drawn to avoid overcluttering the map.
+Only 100 are drawn to avoid overburdening the map.

 You can resize the rectangle using the white nodes.
 You can also move the rectangle by grabbing one of the sides, marked by the black line.

+The coordinates of the NW and SE corners are automatically updated in the **Rectangle Search** pane on the left hand side of the screen.

+The **Clear Results** button will remove all the coloured polygons from the screen.
+This can make it easier to edit the rectangular bounding box.
+Simply click **Apply Filters** to get results matching your bounding box.

-The rectangle and all other filters can be removed by clicking "Clear Filters".
+The rectangle and all
+other filters can be removed by clicking "Clear Filters".

 When the rectangle tool is **On**, panning is disabled on the map.
 Turn the tool off to